 I am also just starting to teach her to walk away from me and touch a cone.
 This exercise will help her to learn to fetch.

-(This training is one of the activities which are available to people that have purchased The Horse Happiness Handbook.
+(This training is one of the activities which are available to people that have purchased The Happy Horse Handbook.